 - The formula to determine the value of the vote of an MLA = Population of the state ÷ (No. of M.L.A.s in the state X 1000).

 - The formula to determine the value of the vote of an MP = Total value votes assigned to all the M.L.A.s ÷ Total number of MPs.

 - Each MP had a vote value of 708 in the Presidential Election of 2012.

 - Legislators from larger states cast more votes than those from smaller states.

 - If a state has few legislators, then each legislator has more votes; if a state has many legislators, then each legislator has fewer votes.

-- Nominated members cannot vote in Presidential election.
+- Nominated members cannot vote in the Presidential election.
 But they can participate in President’s impeachment.

 - PS: Nominated members can participate in Vice-President’s election and removal.

-- MLAs are involved in Presidential election, but they have no role in President’s impeachment.
-President’s impeachment resolution requires special majority of both houses of the parliament to pass.
+- MLAs are involved in the Presidential election, but they have no role in President’s impeachment.
+President’s impeachment resolution requires a special majority of both houses of the parliament to pass.

-Powers of Indian President can be broadly classified under 8 headings.
+The powers of the Indian President can be broadly classified under 8 headings.
 They are :